isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/configure-microservices.md

 For each publishing request AEM Guides as a Cloud Service runs a separate container which scales horizontally as per the user requests.
 This provides users the capabilities to run multiple publishing request and get better performance than their large on-prem AEM servers.

-As the new cloud publishing service is secured by Adobe IMS JWT based authentication, customers should follow the below given steps to integrate their  environments with Adobe secure token based authentication workflows and start using the new cloud based scalable publishing solution.
+As the new cloud publishing service is secured by Adobe IMS JWT based authentication, customers should follow the below given steps to integrate their environments with Adobe's secure token based authentication workflows and start using the new cloud based scalable publishing solution.

 ## Create IMS configurations in Adobe Developer Console